wnt-zhp/drigan/docs/design/quick_start.rst

 just go through them and adjust them.

-If you are just trying to run it in developing mode, you don't have to change much -- just insert a correct database credentials and everything should work.
+If you are just trying to run it in developing mode, you don't have to change much -- just adjust your database credentials if needed and everything should work.

 However, if you'd like to set up a production environment, you should look over each setting.
 And don't forget to set `DEBUG = False`!